 The secret to getting kids excited about Shakespeare

-To prepare for the upcoming madness, I read an annotated version of the play, and I found myself giggling at the insults.
+To prepare for the upcoming madness, before starting the unit I re-read an annotated version of the play.
+I was surprised when I found myself giggling at the insults.

 My students loved to insult each other.
 (Luckily it was mostly good-natured!).
-I had found my way in.
+I knew I had found my way in.
 So, I jumped on Google and found a Shakespearean insult generator.

 After printing out the insults, I old-school glued them to a piece of paper, and hand-wrote instructions around the insults.
-(Bonus: if you want a digital google slides Shakespearean insult lesson, check out this product on TPT).
+(Yes, I am that old that printing and writing instructions was easier than formatting on a PC!).

 - The first task instructed students to create three of their own Shakespearean insults to prepare for an insult battle.

 - Then we had a whole-class round-robin elimination competition to find the best insult.
 The winner got bragging rights (and probably a small prize like a sticker or a pen).
 And the rest of the class got to laugh at the outlandish insults being thrown down.

 - In a follow-up lesson, students did other tasks such as decoding insults from actual Shakespearean plays.
 I had found a list of insults online and put them on the worksheet.
 The students had to translate them into modern English.